parklab/xTea_paper/run_tools/xTea/HG002/README.md

 # Output information

-## Convert short reads output to VCF (this step will be automatically in the pipeline)
+## Convert short reads output to VCF (this step will run automatically in the pipeline)

 ```